 -

-1In a mixing bowl, beat the softened cream cheese and unsalted butter together until smooth and creamy.
+1In a large mixing bowl, use a handheld or stand mixer to beat the softened cream cheese and unsalted butter together on medium speed until smooth and creamy, about 2-3 minutes.

 -